shastaxc/organizer/ReadMe.md

 # Note from the developer regarding rework of Organizer

-After reworking this addon, the old and cumbersome `org freeze` and `org thaw` method no longer works.
+After reworking this addon, the old and cumbersome `freeze` and `thaw` method no longer works.
 The purpose of the rework of this addon is to allow `//gs reorg` to work more efficiently and make day-to-day operation less cumbersome.

 # Troubleshooting
 If gear for your job ends up in a dump bag when you think it shouldn't, ensure that it is in a `sets` table in your gearswap lua, and make sure it is spelled and formatted properly.